From the moment children are born, their needs become clear: warmth, comfort and nourishment, to name a few.

 With all of the advanced medical care available today, kangaroo care might seem surprisingly simplistic.
 So why does it work?

-“It works because of the simplicity,” Anderson says.
+“It works because of the simplicity,” Anderson said.
 “It is natural and normal.”

-Even when babies must be delivered by cesarean section, the team at MU Women’s and Children’s strives to keep baby and mom together if at all possible.
+Even when babies must be delivered by cesarean section, the team at MU Health Care strives to keep baby and mom together if at all possible.
 If the baby is stable, the average is less than 10 minutes from the baby’s birth to having skin-to-skin contact with mom or dad.

-“The reason for the C-section affects the newborn’s medical status,” Anderson says.
-“We typically take the baby to a room connected to the OR where he/she is dried off and evaluated.
+“The reason for the C-section affects the newborn’s medical status,” Anderson said.
+“We typically take the baby to a room connected to the OR where he or she is dried off and evaluated.
 If the baby is doing well, staff will bring the baby back into the OR and place the baby skin-to-skin while the mom is still having surgery. … If the mom is not feeling well or has had sedation, the father of the baby can be skin-to-skin during that time.”

 Trust your instincts

-It isn’t uncommon for parents — especially first-time parents — to feel uneasy about their ability to care for a newborn, but Anderson stresses that they already have what they need to succeed.
+It isn’t uncommon for parents — especially first-time parents — to feel uneasy about their ability to care for a newborn, but Anderson stressed that they already have what they need to succeed.

-“Relax, focus on your feelings and trust yourself,” she says.
+“Relax, focus on your feelings and trust yourself,” she said.
 “I think [kangaroo care] tells us that we need very little when it comes to giving our children what they need.”